Chamber of Auditors of the Republic of Azerbaijan

-The Chamber of Auditors of the Republic of Azerbaijan is an Azerbaijani government agency.
-It is an independent financial control body.
+The Chamber of Auditors of the Republic of Azerbaijan is an Azerbaijani government agency responsible for oversight of the state finances.

 History

 The Azerbaijani law “On Auditor Services was signed by President Heydar Aliyev on the 16th of September 1994.
 In 1995, the National Assembly (Milli Mejlis) of the Republic of Azerbaijan made a decision on regulations about the Chamber.
 The Chamber of Auditors began operations on the 5th of April 1996.
-The Chamber of Auditors became a full member of the European Federation of Accountants and Auditors on the 5th of May 2003.
-In November of the same year, the Chamber was accepted as an associate member of the International Federation of Accountants.
-The Organisation started a project on “Strengthening the capacity of audit conducting of the Chamber of Auditors of Azerbaijan Republic and preparing specialists” on June 24, 1997, and successfully completed in 1999.

 The first issue of the journal titled “Economics and Auditing” was published on July 5, 2000.
-“Economics and Auditing” was presented in National Assembly of Azerbaijan.
-In 2001 first educational book that prepared for higher schools by Chamber of Auditors of Azerbaijan Republic was published.

 Its chairman is Novruzov Vahid Tapdig, the deputy chairman is Isamyilov Fakhraddin Hasan, and the head of the office is Bayramov Gasham Hajali.

-Functions

-The functions of the Chamber of Auditors include organizing and managing audit service, providing the license to independent auditors and auditor organizations, determine the examine fee, giving advice to independent auditors and auditor organizations, preparing different report forms, as well as preparing proposals for improvement of audit services, monitoring Monitors and controls financial and economic activity of independent auditor, audit organization, independent external auditor and branch or representative of the external audit, etc.

-International relations

-Chamber of Auditors of the Republic of Azerbaijan is collaborating with relevant state institutions of Russia, Turkey, Ukraine, Kazakhstan, Canada, France, Poland, Georgia, Romania, Uzbekistan and so on.
-The institution is cooperating with the following foreign bodies;